We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - Get to know all the Disney princesses through their movies in chronological order

-- Watch the Marvel/Avengers movies in chronological order, not movie release order
+- Watch the Marvel/Avengers movies in story order, not movie release order

 - Make a list of all the Disney movies that are about animals